hemdesai/SAS_MCP/README.md

 ## UI Details

-The React frontend provides a simple chat interface for users to interact with the SAS MCP backend.
-Users can enter SAS code or math prompts, and the backend will execute the code and return the results in a clean, JSON format.
+The Streamlit frontend provides a chat interface for users to interact with the SAS MCP backend.
+Users can enter SAS code or math prompts, and the backend executes via MCP tools, returning results and MCP tool traces.

 ---

-## Backend Logic (Table Extraction)
+## Backend Logic / MCP Orchestration

-The FastAPI backend uses the SAS Viya integration logic to execute SAS code and extract tables from the results.
-The `table` tool allows users to retrieve tables by name, and the `results` tool returns the logs/output for a job.
+The FastAPI backend uses the MCP tool layer for all SAS operations.
+Tools like `run_code`, `get_table`, and `get_results` are invoked for every user request, and each tool logs its invocation for traceability.
+No SAS client calls bypass MCP.

 ---